WICG/turtledove/FLEDGE.md

 ##### 3.4.1 Flexible Component Ad Selection Considering k-anonymity

-Since an ad containing multiple pieces requires every piece to be k-anonymous to display, it may be difficult to make such bids successfully.
-To make this easier, `generateBid` can permit the browser to select a subset of returned component ads that pass the k-anonymity threshold.
+Since a bid containing multiple components requires every component to be k-anonymous to display, it may be difficult to make such bids successfully.
+To make this easier, `generateBid()` can permit the browser to select a subset of returned component ads that pass the k-anonymity threshold.

-Note that feature detection for this in Chrome is the same as for multiple bid support --- presence of browserSignals.multiBidLimit; but if supported it can be used on single-bid returns as well; multiple-bid returns are affected per-bid.
+Note that feature detection for this in Chrome is the same as for multiple bid support --- presence of `browserSignals.multiBidLimit`; but if supported it can be used on single-bid returns as well; multiple-bid returns are affected per-bid.

 To use this functionality, set the `targetNumAdComponents` field of a